Esri/offline-editor-js/doc/offlinefeaturesmanager.md

-API offlineFeaturesManager
+API OfflineFeaturesManager
 ==================================

-##offlineFeaturesManager
+##esri.OfflineFeaturesManager
 Extends and overrides a feature layer.
 This library allows you to extend esri.layers.FeatureLayer objects with offline capability and manage the resync process.

 ###Constructor
 Constructor | Description
 --- | ---
-`OfflineFeaturesManager()` | Creates an instance of the offlineFeaturesManager class.
+`esri.OfflineFeaturesManager()` | Creates an instance of the offlineFeaturesManager class.
 This library allows you to extend FeatureLayer objects with offline editing capabilities and manage the online/offline resynchronization process.

 ###ENUMs
 The manager can be in one of these three states (see `getOnlineStatus()` method):